 Photos by Chris Tilney.

 These bricks were made at the Delves Colliery in Consett, County Durham: These are south-east of and about half-a-mile from the Iron and Steel Works, and have a capacity of about 120,000 bricks per week.
 Ordinary fire bricks, blast furnace lumps, and other fire brick articles used in the various departments, are made here, the coal and clay being obtained at the Delves Pit, which is in close proximity.
 The clay is taken up incline gears by steam power, and tipped automatically into a large iron shoot provided for its reception.
 It is then conveyed along a horizontal shoot worked by an Archimedean screw to a large edge-runner mill, where it is ground.
 It next passes through perforated plates in the mill pan, after which it is elevated and screened, and finally passed to the pug mill.
 The driving engine, mill, and elevating gear are of great strength and power.
 There are ten brick burning kilns, equal to 17,000 or 18,000 bricks per charge.
 The kilns are fired by the waste heat from four rows of coke ovens immediately adjoining, the waste gases from which are collected in one large flue, and after passing through the kilns are conveyed in small flues under the floor of the commodious drying shed.
 There are also a small mill and press for mixing and making Ganister bricks, which are burnt in two suitable hard fire kilns, each having a capacity of 10,000 bricks.
-Thanks to George for the photo and info.
+Thanks to George for the info.

 Photo by Russ Firth.